 The Rule of 72 is a quick and easy way to determine when an invested amount will double in value, given a particular fixed rate of return.
 Please take note that this only works with a fixed rate of return.
 The actual formula is as follows:

-72/R = Y (where Y = the number of years to double the value of an invested amount, and R = the fixed rate of return)
+72/R = Y (where the divisor R = the fixed rate of return and result Y = the number of years to double the value of an invested amount)

 Another way to use this formula is to determine the fixed rate of return that you would need to achieve in order to double the value of an investment within a particular known timeframe.
 This is possible because the formula can be rewritten as 72/Y = R as an equivalent.
 Here’s an example:

-If you had $1,000 and you wanted to double the value to $2,000 within 10 years, you would have to achieve at least a 7.2% return to accomplish this.
+If you had $1,000 and you wanted to double the value to $2,000 within 10 years, you divide 72 by 10 years, and the result is 7.2.
+So, you would have to achieve at least a 7.2% return to accomplish a doubling of your investment in 10 years.

 Rule of 78’s

-This rule is useful for calculating loan interest being paid with each payment of an loan, or the accumulated amount of interest paid to date.
-The name comes from the fact that when the numbers 1 through 12 are added together, the result is 78.
+This rule is useful for calculating loan interest being paid with each payment of a loan, or the accumulated amount of interest paid to date.
+This applies primarily to mortgage loans or other loans that are not based on simple interest calculations, like credit card debt.
+The name of this rule comes from the fact that when the numbers 1 through 12 are added together, the result is 78.
 But why is that important?
 Don’t fret – we’re getting to that part!

 You’ve heard that most of the interest is paid first in a loan, right?
 It’s true: interest in common Rule of 78’s loans (also called “sum of the digits” loans) is loaded toward the front of the pay-back cycle.
 The way that interest is paid off in a 1-year (12-month) loan is as follows: in the first month, 12/78ths of the interest is paid; in the second month, 11/78ths; third month, 10/78ths; and so on until 1/78th is paid in the final month.
 The remainder of each fixed amount of payment each month goes toward the principle.